tuiwidgets/tuiwidgets/doc/ZWidget.rst

 This allows exact placement to automatically adapt to changes to the size of the widget and avoids doing position calculations manually or adhoc in the code using the widgets.
 This automated placement is done by so called "layouts".
-Layouts like ... and ... are classes derived from :cpp:class:`Tui::ZLayout`.
+Layouts like :cpp:class:`Tui::ZHBoxLayout` and :cpp:class:`Tui::ZVBoxLayout` are classes derived from :cpp:class:`Tui::ZLayout`.
 Each widget can have one top level layout set using :cpp:func:`~void Tui::ZWidget::setLayout(ZLayout *l)`.
 Then child widgets can be added to that layout (or one of its nested layouts) using layout specific functions.